-The source supports OneDrive for Business within SharePoint Online, 2013, and 2016.
+The source supports OneDrive for Business within SharePoint Online.

 SharePoint Account With Appropriate Permissions

 When you want to include OneDrive for Business content, you must create a specific SharePoint account that will be only used for the source.
 If you use your own account, you must change the source Password value in the Edit a OneDrive for Business Source panel every time you change your password to prevent authentication errors.

 Select or create a user that the source will use to retrieve your OneDrive for Business content.
 Refer to the following table to identify the required type of user for your web application enabled authentication.

 |SharePoint authentication||Type of user||User format|